jerome-trc/vileboom/docs/complvl.md

 - `vanilla`
   - Selects complevel 2, 3 and 4, depending on the IWAD loaded, for vanilla compatibility
-  - Can be used in conjunction with the GAMEVERS lump to use a specific / rare vanilla complevel (0-4), as well enabling limit-removing support.
+  - Can be used in conjunction with the GAMEVERS lump to use a specific / rare vanilla complevel (0-4) and/or enabling limit-removing mode.
 - `boom`
   - Selects complevel 9, for boom compatibility
 - `mbf`